 Cut 'em Down to Size

-Though this pattern includes sizes S through XL (XS through XL for the robe) because it is unisex, the sizing runs quite large.
+Though this pattern includes sizes S-XL (XS-XL for the robe) because it is unisex, the sizing runs quite large.
 So, to ensure a good fit, Bonnie compared this pattern’s medium measurements to those of an existing pair of Fred’s best-loved pajama bottoms.
 She emphatically recommends this method of comparison particularly when you’re trying out a new pattern or pattern company.

 Alterations were minimal.
 Bonnie added a back patch pocket, added 2″ to the waistband casing, and brought the hem up 4″.
-Bonnie noted that, by using an elastic that includes a drawstring you could eliminate the need for a casing altogether thereby making this pattern even simpler.
+Bonnie noted that, by using an elastic that includes a drawstring you could eliminate the need for a casing altogether.
 However, I like the way the casing looks, and prefer the feeling of flannel to elastic on my skin.

 Spoiled for Choice

-We carry a wide variety of cozy and affordable Robert Kaufman flannels.
+We carry a wide variety of cozy and affordable flannels, and Robert Kaufman’s are our favorites!
 Soft to the touch and a good weight, the patterns on these flannels are woven-in rather than printed-on.
-This means the design won’t fade with repeated washing or wearing – a fact that the pajama enthusiast in me loves to hear!
+This means the design won’t fade with repeated washing and wearing.
+A fact that I – a pajama enthusiast – loves to hear!

 For Montanans, ‘flannel season’ is nine out of twelve months of the year.
 As such, flannel pajamas are a wardrobe staple.
-However, if you live in a place with milder seasons, these bottoms would be just as nice made from a lighter cotton like our Designer Plaid Voile in Red or Blue, or even a brightly patterned quilting cotton!
-Additionally, though this pattern was drafted for light and medium weight wovens, because it is so simple, you could venture into the world of Ponte or French Terry Knits if you so desire.
+However, if you live in a place with milder seasons, these bottoms would be just as nice made from a lighter cotton voile or even a brightly patterned quilting cotton!
+Additionally, though this pattern was drafted for light and medium weight wovens, because it is so straightforward, you could venture into the world of Ponte or French Terry Knits if you so desire.

 That's My Jam!